 Discrimination: Discrimination is defined as any conduct directed at a student on the basis of race, color, religion, sex, gender, national origin, disability, age, or any other basis prohibited by law, that it negatively affects the student.
+Pregnancy or Related Conditions: The district does not discriminate on the basis of pregnancy or a related condition.
+Please contact the Dean of Students for pregnancy-related accommodations.

 Harassment: Harassment, in general terms, is conduct so severe, persistent, or pervasive that it affects the student's ability to participate in or benefit from an educational program or activity; creates an intimidating, threatening, hostile, or offensive educational environment; or substantially interferes with the student's academic performance.
 Examples of harassment may include, but are not limited to, offensive or derogatory language directed at a person's religious beliefs or practices, accent, skin color, or need for accommodation; threatening, intimidating or humiliating conduct; offensive jokes, name-calling, slurs, or rumors; physical aggression or assault; graffiti or printed material promoting racial, ethnic, or other negative stereotypes; or other kinds of aggressive conduct such as theft or damage to property.
 In addition to dating violence as described above, two types of prohibited harassment are described below:

-Sexual Harassment and Gender-Based Harassment.

-Sexual harassment and gender-based harassment of a student by an employee, volunteer, or another student are prohibited.
+Sexual Harassment and Gender-Based Harassment: Sexual harassment and gender-based harassment of a student by an employee, volunteer, or another student are prohibited.
 Sexual harassment of a student by an employee or volunteer does not include necessary or permissible physical contact not reasonably construed as sexual in nature.
 Examples of sexual harassment may include, but not be limited to, touching private body parts or coercing physical contact that is sexual in nature; sexual advances; jokes or conversations of a sexual nature; and other sexually motivated conduct, communications, or contact.